enlacee/devtool/README.md

 devTool
 =======

-Development and Tools 'Notes Knowledge'
+Development and Tools 'notes knowledge' enviroment (LINUX,Ubuntu,Lubuntu, Mac)
-On :

 - project development
 - platforms SO
 - Tecnologies Web
 - Step for config or intall packages y sofware

-Util for your activity dailyof proyect in application (linux,ubuntu,lubuntu,enviroment)
+Useful for your daily activity  as a developer